davidvanstory/SnapClone/tasks/prd-ephemeral-art-sharing.md

 #### Sharing Artwork
 - **US-6**: As Alex, I want a large, prominent camera button so I can easily capture my artwork without hunting for features
 - **US-7**: As Alex, I want a clean camera interface with subtle guides so I can focus on photographing my work properly

-- **US-8**: As Alex, I want to optionally add a gallery frame to my artwork so I can present it more professionally if desired
-- **US-9**: As Alex, I want simple sharing controls (viewer limit, duration) so I can maintain control over who sees my work and for how long
+- **US-8**: As Alex, I want simple sharing controls (viewer limit, duration) so I can maintain control over who sees my work and for how long
-- **US-10**: As Alex, I want clear confirmation when I post so I know my artwork has been shared successfully
+- **US-9**: As Alex, I want clear confirmation when I post so I know my artwork has been shared successfully

 #### Receiving & Giving Feedback
-- **US-11**: As Alex, I want to tap on classmates' artwork to view it full-screen so I can appreciate the details and provide thoughtful feedback
+- **US-10**: As Alex, I want to tap on classmates' artwork to view it full-screen so I can appreciate the details and provide thoughtful feedback
-- **US-12**: As Alex, I want a simple comment box with character limits so I can leave encouraging feedback without overthinking length
+- **US-11**: As Alex, I want a simple comment box with character limits so I can leave encouraging feedback without overthinking length
-- **US-13**: As Alex, I want to see my comments appear immediately so I know my support has been shared
+- **US-12**: As Alex, I want to see my comments appear immediately so I know my support has been shared
-- **US-14**: As Alex, I want to receive peer comments on my work so I get the validation and feedback I'm seeking
+- **US-13**: As Alex, I want to receive peer comments on my work so I get the validation and feedback I'm seeking

 #### AI-Powered Learning
-- **US-15**: As Alex, I want an "AI Feedback" button on my own posts so I can get personalized guidance whenever I need it
+- **US-14**: As Alex, I want an "AI Feedback" button on my own posts so I can get personalized guidance whenever I need it
-- **US-16**: As Alex, I want encouraging, actionable AI advice so I can improve my technique without feeling criticized
+- **US-15**: As Alex, I want encouraging, actionable AI advice so I can improve my technique without feeling criticized
-- **US-17**: As Alex, I want unlimited AI feedback so I can learn and iterate without artificial constraints
+- **US-16**: As Alex, I want unlimited AI feedback so I can learn and iterate without artificial constraints

 #### Ephemeral Experience
-- **US-18**: As Alex, I want to watch posts naturally disappear after their timer expires so I experience the anxiety-reducing nature of temporary sharing
+- **US-17**: As Alex, I want to watch posts naturally disappear after their timer expires so I experience the anxiety-reducing nature of temporary sharing
-- **US-19**: As Alex, I want smooth animations when content expires so the ephemeral nature feels intentional and peaceful rather than jarring
+- **US-18**: As Alex, I want smooth animations when content expires so the ephemeral nature feels intentional and peaceful rather than jarring

 ---